Onanon: Circuit Boards

 Onanon manufactures advanced PC circuitry using a mostly automated batch method, in order to produce industrial computer boards for the industrial and healthcare sectors.
 With RoHS (restriction on hazardous substances), demand for solderless boards has surged.

 Custom Connectors

 Engineered plastic connectors made to any size or shape.
 Connectors can take passive or active electrical components, and pin count can vary as needed.
 Onanon also produces female clips and connectors.

 Medical Connectors

 Highly sensitive connectors that are designed to process inputs from the source.
 This allows OEMs to embed value-added microscale systems with intelligent designs.
 Onanon also makes embedded electronic connectors, which can boost signal strength or act as a shield to reduce EMI.
 Onanon also has rapid wire-termination technology, which reduces the need for solder that can potentially damage a PCB.

 Medical Cables

-Onanon medical cable assemblies are designed to meet each unique medical device application.
-Onanon’s vertical manufacturing facility, houses rapid automated wire termination, molding, over-molding, SMT component placement, automated connector pin assembly.
-This allows OEM’s to have a globally cost competitive reliable source for their medical cable assemblies.
+Onanon medical cable assemblies are used in medical device applications.
+The company's manufacturing facility includes automated wire termination, molding, SMT component placement, and connector pin assembly.
+The company supplies cable assemblies to original equipment manufacturers (OEMs).